pymc-devs/pytensor/doc/extending/creating_an_op.rst

 How To Test it
 --------------

-Pytensor has some functionalities to simplify testing.
+PyTensor has some functionalities to simplify testing.
 These help test the :meth:`Op.infer_shape`, :meth:`Op.grad` and :meth:`Op.R_op` methods.
 Put the following code in a file and execute it with the ``pytest`` program.